by Ron Presley

 “I don’t want a lot of slack in the line,” instructed Konkle.
 “If one hits it I want the line a little tighter than in deeper water.
 There is just too much timber and rocks to let em’ have much line.”

 We immediately hooked up a good fish in the new hole.
-After about a one-minute fight, that include one session where the fish was snagged up, the line broke.
+After about a one-minute fight, that includes one session where the fish was snagged up, the line broke.
 It caused Konkle to add a word of warning.

 “When you break off a good fish, check the line real good,” said Konkle.
 “There is probably a reason the line broke.
 The line may have been rubbing on timber or rocks and there is a possibility of damaging several feet of mainline.
 I have cut off as much as eight feet that had been damaged in a fight.
 Simply run the line through your fingers, you can feel the nicks.
 Once you find the smooth line again, cut the line, dispose of it properly and retie the rig.
 If you don’t do this, you might just lose your next fish too if it is a big one.”